Bhaktispace/CustomerEngagementIntelligencePipeline/README.md

 * Customers losing engagement and at risk of churn

 ## Project Goal
 To build a scalable data pipeline using PySpark that transforms raw customer, order and web event data into actionable insights for marketing and stakeholders.
-This is delovered through Power BI dashboard.
+The pipeline is designed with production-style practices including data quality checks, sessionization logic, reproducibility controls, and explicit handling of edge cases.

+The final output is optimized for downstream BI consumption and customer engagement analysis.

 ## Data Sources
 Following are the data sources used and they are of various formats: